spullen/sort_this/README.md

     Sort Options:

-      column_name: (Required) The name of the column to sort on.
+      column_name: (Optional) The name of the column to sort on.
+If left blank it will use the sort name
       default:     (Optional) Defines a default sort if provided.
-The valid options are 'ASC' or 'DESC'.
+The valid options are 'ASC' or 'DESC'. table_name   (Optional) The table name, to be used when the joins clause is used.
       joins:       (Optional) Defines an association to join on, this should be provided if the column is in another table.
       clause:      (Optional) Overrides the clause used for the sort.